Postman Pat: The Movie

 Is it any good?

-Little kids familiar with the Postman Pat series will enjoy spending more time with the inhabitants of the small village of Greendale, as well as cheering Pat on as he competes in the You're the One competition (Pat's singing voice is Irish singer-songwriter Ronan Keating).
+Little kids familiar with the appealing Postman Pat series will enjoy spending more time with the inhabitants of the small village of Greendale.
+They'll have fun cheering Pat on as he competes in the You're the One competition (Pat's singing voice is Irish singer-songwriter Ronan Keating).
 Adults will appreciate some of the parent-friendly humor, the Cowell impression, and the performances by Grint and David Tennant, who plays Josh's fame-hungry dad/manager.

 Although the computer-generated animation isn't nearly on par with big-budget animated features by Blue Sky or Pixar, Postman Pat: The Movie is still a sweet, charming story about what happens when you start prioritizing fame or efficiency above relationships and human connection, respectively.
 And the earnest humor makes this British import a lot of fun to watch with little ones.